canonical/redis-k8s-operator/README.md

     juju deploy redis-k8s --channel edge -n <num-units>

+You can also add units to a deployment with:

+    juju add-unit redis-k8s  -n <num-units>

 Once Redis starts up it will be running on its default port, 6379.
 To check it you run: